-At first sip, the flavor was quite rustic – tart, tight, and dense.
-As the wine opened, flavors of wild blackberries, cocoa, and the volcanic soil the grapes were grown in, were accompanied by smooth vanilla and smoke from the 14 months in Armenian and French oak barrels.
+At first sip, the flavor of this Armenian wine was quite rustic.
+It is tart, tight and dense.
+As the wine opened, flavors of wild blackberries, cocoa, and the volcanic soil the grapes were grown in, were accompanied by smooth vanilla.
+And there’s a touch of smoke from the 14 months in Armenian and French oak barrels.

 The stew was flavored with sour plums, tarragon, cilantro, fenugreek, and turmeric, garnished with toasted walnuts.
 The richness of the stew brought out the tartness of wine, and the flavors melded perfectly.
-Suddenly this dense, rustic wine became juicy and lively, bright with berry flavors, palate cleansing, and ready for more.
+Suddenly this dense, rustic wine became juicy and lively, bright with berry flavors, palate-cleansing, and ready for more.

 There’s an old saying in the world of food and wine pairing, “What grows together goes together.”
-This is proven true with the 2013 Karas Reserve Red (and, by the way, their 2014 Classic White).
+This is proven true with the 2013 Karas Reserve Red, my new favorite Armenian wine.
+(And, by the way, this is also true of their 2014 Classic White.)
 With the growing popularity of Persian foods in cookbooks and restaurants, this is great news.

 My new mission… to taste things I’ve never tasted before – either because I’m a snob, I can’t afford it, or it’s just a little too weird.
 I’ll let you know what I thought, and then you can decide for yourself if you will make the splurge, or take the leap into the strange but potentially delicious unknown!

 Annette is a food and beverage educator and consultant.
 She is also a professional chef who frequently contributes delicious recipes to EatSomethingSexy.com.
 She can be found at ChefAnnetteTomei.com

 - A Hot Sorrel Drink Recipe with Caribbean Rum - December 15, 2022